Ergus/MultiCallC/README.md

 * Intergace Go-C without the seudo-package "C" and compiling directly with gccgo.
 Maybe sometimes I will add other version.

 * Interface Lua-C using the Lua C API and compiling with the intrinsic cmake's FindLua.
-In the script a custom *printf* is defined to get the exact same output as the other benchmarks..
+In the script a custom *printf* is defined to get the exact same output as the other benchmarks.

+* Interface Scheme-C (Guile-C) with the Guile C api.
+There are some small issues with the memory allocation and release.

 Author: Jimmy Aguilar Mena